Mobile: 0414 585 595

 • relaxing in your favourite room

-Let yourself smell the fresh air, breathe it in deeply.
+• Smell the fresh air, breathe it in deeply.
 Notice the texture of the surface beneath your feet.
 Feel the sun on your skin, the breeze blowing through your hair.
+Enjoy the calm surroundings.
+Let go of your cares and concerns.
+Whenever you drift off to this special, safe place, you will become even more relaxed.
+You will re-experience being anxiety free, calm and quietly in control.

-Step 5 ~ Visualisation for controlling anxiety…
+5) ~ Visualisation for controlling anxiety…

 You hear familiar distorted sounds; of stress, anxiety, sadness, grief and, a sense of dread, worries and turmoil.

-Again switch off the TV…
+Again switch-off the TV…

 Let the negative images and sounds fade from your awareness.

-Switch off those anxious thoughts, worries and concerns.
+Switch-off those anxious thoughts, worries and concerns.

-Step 6 ~ Self-Hypnosis imagery to be anxiety-free…
+6) ~ Self-Hypnosis imagery to be anxiety-free…

 This time see images of yourself in full colour…